Free delivery to a pickup point for orders over €50

 • Often used for reasons of cost and solubility

-The term "casein" on a label can therefore mask significant differences in quality.
+The term "casein" on a label can therefore mask certain important differences in quality.

 All the details can be found in our article on the differences between whey and casein, and in a second article we take a detailed look at the dangers of taking casein.